Rachidusfallensis/arise/README.md

 ## 🎯 Overview

-The SAFE MBSE RAG System bridges the gap between informal project documentation and formal requirements specification.
+The MBSE RAG System bridges the gap between informal project documentation and formal requirements specification.
 It combines advanced AI capabilities with proven systems engineering methodologies to accelerate and improve the requirements engineering process.

 ### ✨ Key Features